AcubeSAT/obc-software/README.md

   `conan remote add conan https://artifactory.spacedot.gr/artifactory/api/conan/conan` and `conan remote login conan $YOUR_USERNAME`, which will prompt you to add your password.
 - or, clone the repo on your own, and package it locally use `conan create . --build=missing` in the root of the repo.
-- or, clone the repo on your own and add it as a submodule in the `lib` folderr, and make the necessary CMakeLists. txt changes to include it in the build.
+- or, clone the repo on your own and add it as a submodule in the `lib` folder, and make the necessary CMakeLists. txt changes to include it in the build.
 To build, you need to follow these steps:
 - First run `conan profile detect --force`: Generates default profile detecting GCC.
 However, for this project, you need to set up